-The study was carried out by researchers from US, Chinese, UK and German universities and was funded by the US National Institute on Aging.
+The study was carried out by researchers from Northwestern University and Michigan State University, and was funded by the US National Institute of Mental Health.

-The study was published in the peer-reviewed Journal of Epidemiology & Community Health.
+It was published in the peer-reviewed Journal of Medical Internet Research.

 What kind of research was this?

 This observational study aimed to see if people who self-reported symptoms of depression were likely to use their mobile phones more than people who did not have symptoms of depression.